-All Internal Audit activities were conducted by an independent internal auditor Kloo Point Risk Management Services Sdn Bhd.
-The total costs incurred by the Group for its internal audit function in the financial year ended 31 December 2016 amount to RM10,000.00.
+All Internal Audit activities were conducted by an independent Internal Audit firm - Kloo Point Risk Management Services Sdn Bhd.

 The Internal Audit Function established by the Board, provides independent assurance on the effectiveness of the Group's system of internal controls and it is centralized at the Group level and it reports to the respective Audit Committee of the Group on a quarterly basis or earlier as appropriate.